muddana/muddana.github.io/_posts/2010-03-22-weekend-hack-black-jack-and-busfind.markdown

 Lot more to do, have to refine the code and try adding some networking capabilities to connect form real clients, but find the code here: http://github.com/muddana/blackjack

-Also, last week was a better week for BusFind got 89 calls in total last week. see the pic below.
+Also, last week was a better week for BusFind got 89 calls in total last week. see the picture below.
 So the number has increased from past week.thats a positive sign.
 I have got to work on putting up pamphlets to publicize BusFind around school sometime soon so that more people will get to know about BusFind.
 Also if i haven't mentioned already i have fixed one of the errors in BusFind which was causing some exceptions.

 happy hacking.